-Before the USM Anywhere can collect the Umbrella log data, you must set up Amazon S3 log management in your Cisco Umbrella deployment.
-This requires that you have a self-managed S3 bucket in an AWS account that is configured to accept uploads from the Umbrella Service.
+Before the USM Anywhere can collect the Umbrella log data, you must set up Amazon Simple Storage Service (S3) log management in your Cisco Umbrella deployment.
+This requires that you have a self-managed Amazon S3 bucket in an Amazon Web Service (AWS) account that is configured to accept uploads from the Umbrella Service.
 For detailed information about this configuration, refer to this article: https://support.umbrella.com/hc/en-us/articles/231248448-Cisco-Umbrella-Log-Management-in-Amazon-S3#self-bucket

 To verify Amazon S3 log management in Cisco Umbrella